Voilaah/skillup-doc/docs/integration/courses/index.md

 First, have a read through the [SkillUp Course Data Structure](/integration/courses/structure) to better understand our platform.

-Then be able to integrate your courses, SkillUp requires only two APIs from your platform:
+Then to be able to integrate your courses, SkillUp requires only two APIs from your platform:
 - [one to fetch your courses list](/integration/courses/list)
 - [one to fetch a course detail](/integration/courses/item)